-- 11.1 Any complaint made about the Health & Safety conduct of any Member, Coach or Leader shall be taken to the Health & Safety Officer (or to the Chairman if the H&S Officer is implicated in the matter). - 11.2 Should a Member be identified as creating a Health & Safety issue, then this matter will be dealt with by the Chairman in consultation with the Health & Safety Officer.
+- 11.2 Should a Member be identified as creating a Health & Safety issue, then this matter will be dealt with by the Chairman in consultation with the Health & Safety Officer.
 (In cases where the Chairman is involved the matter will be dealt by the H&S Officer in consultation with the Vice Chairman). - 11.3 If the matter is not brought to a satisfactory conclusion, or is identified as being of a serious nature, the complaint will be referred to the General Committee under the Club's Disciplinary Procedure.